arthurBricq/ros_robottle/README.md

 - (or the `fg 2` command to put the second job in the foreground)
 - Once a job is in the foreground, all the associated ROS nodes can be killed by pressing **CTRL-C**

+The script is launched using Systemd at boot.
+Once the script is launched, all the ros nodes can be killed (in SSH) with the command

+`sudo systemctl stop autostart`